 As one of the best hospitals treating seniors with depression, we offer a variety of treatment approaches and levels of care for adults and older adults.
 Our program offers a multidisciplinary approach to late-onset depression that allows us to fully treat each client who comes to us for help.
 Our staff is here to partner with you to help create treatment goals for your stay with us as we believe every person who comes to us will construct their own path to recovery.
 We draw on your strengths and values to form your unique, individualized plan of care that aims to meet all of your needs – mind, body, and spirit.

-When you come to us for help controlling your late-life depression, you’ll first undergo a variety of tests to allow us to gain a better picture of how to help heal you.
+Before you begin your treatment for late-life depression, you’ll first complete a series of assessments.
+This process will ensure that we have identified all of the obstacles that have been preventing you from living a healthier and more satisfying life.
 Our medical examination will let us determine if any medical conditions are contributing to your mental disorder.
 Our psychiatric evaluation will allow us to determine the severity of your depression and any co-occurring mental disorders you may have.
 We’ll take the results of these evaluations and sit down with you to create a plan of care for your stay with us.

 Medication management can be very helpful to older adults struggling with late-onset depression.
 Our doctors will examine any medications you may be taking to make sure that they’re not interacting to cause depression.
 In addition, you may use an antidepressant medication to allow you to best focus on your recovery from late-onset depression.

 Individual therapy allows you to spend private time with a therapist to discuss the struggles you’ve been facing.
 Our therapists often use cognitive-behavioral therapy (CBT) and other techniques as we work on ways of managing the stresses in your life, help you overcome some of the grieving you may be doing, and teach you ways to prevent a relapse of depression.